You are welcome here. You belong here. We support you here.

 Add/Drop

 You may use the Student Information System (SIS) to add or drop courses.
-Generally speaking, from the beginning of the semester, you will have two weeks to add courses and eight weeks to drop them.
+Generally speaking, from the beginning of the semester, you will have two weeks to add courses.
+Also, within that two weeks, you will be able to drop courses as well, without receiving a W (withdrawal) grade.
+From weeks three through ten, you may drop courses but will be given a W grade.
 Please refer to the Academic Calendar for specific add and drop deadline dates.

 If you wish to petition to add or drop classes after the published deadline, you may do so using a Late Add/Drop Form.
 Please note that after the instructor's signature (if required), the form must also be approved by either the Advising and Learning Assistance Center (for undergraduates) or the Office of Graduate Education (for graduate students).
 The locations of these offices are included on the form.